Ann-Jacqueline/WeatherWorks-Frontend/README.md

 ![WeatherWorks](https://github.com/Ann-Jacqueline/backend-webtech/blob/main/WeatherWorks.gif)

-This is the frontend component of the Weatherworks Vue JS Weather App, designed to provide a seamless user interface for weather data interaction.
-The app features a sophisticated architecture with a frontend component and a backend component linked to a PostgreSQL database.
+This is the frontend component of the Weatherworks Vue JS Weather App, designed to provide a seamless user interface for weather data interaction utilizing a Management store.ts to productivly comunicated to the WeatherWorks backend component that is linked  to a PostgreSQL database.

 [WeatherWorks-Backend Repository](https://github.com/Ann-Jacqueline/backend-webtech)